 The USA maintains its anti-money laundering policies to combat money laundering and financial crimes.
 OFAC is of great importance in the AML compliance processes of obliged individuals and organizations in the USA.
-Due to the ban on transactions with people and organizations on OFAC's sanction lists, companies in the USA have to check the OFAC sanction lists in AML control processes.
+Due to the ban on transactions with people and organizations on OFAC's sanction lists, companies in the USA have to check the OFAC sanction list in AML control processes.
 Therefore, there is a natural relationship between OFAC compliance and AML compliance.

 What Are The Duties and Powers of OFAC?